anon123494/anon123494.github.io/_posts/2024-04-13-a-barely-original-problem.md

-[^1]: there are other possible formalizations but this suffices (and we will use more general forms laters)
+[^1]: there are other possible formalizations but this one suffices (and we will use more general forms laters)